CamSac/iaac-helm-charts/README.md

 - get fixed ip address from router and setup DDNS

-- investigate non root user on kavita and filebrowser(or alternatives)

-- overwrite rancher default storage class

 - bitwarden and use passwords for this

-- setup argo cd

 - create an even better helm repo based on lazy-helm-charts

 - maybe learn kustomize since it will handles crds for me

 - add resources limits and user restrictions on helm charts

+- argocd dex and authentik

 ### CRDs that need managing